RVirmoors/rvirmoors.github.io/_posts/2020-04-29-mmus-project.md

 text and software, I promptly lost it forever.
 I don't remember if I deleted it on purpose or it got misplaced, fact is it's all gone and the school also removed it from their records.

+That of course leaves me with a whole bunch of feelings that are probably best discussed elsewhere.

+{% comment %}
 Going through that document I quickly went from pleasant reminiscing to some ugly bitterness, scolding myself for not doing justice to this project.
 Wasted potential, huh?
 I guess there's plenty of blame to be found, lack of guidance and all that, but the brunt surely lies with some inferiority complex that I still carry with me (after all, look at how long it's taking me to start this website) which, coupled with heavy narcissism (look at what I'm starting it with) means I often commit to the grandest projects, which I complete formally but don't fully take responsibility for.
+{% endcomment %}